DFE-Digital/get-into-teaching-app/app/views/content/blog/how-to-ace-a-video-interview.md

 Make sure you present yourself in a professional manner.

-* Dress as you would for a face to face interview, in smart attire.
+* Dress as you would for a face-to-face interview, in smart attire.
 * Try to keep eye contact and look directly into the camera.
 This can be tricky via video, but it’ll really help your interviewers to engage with you.
 * Have a print-out of your application or a list of your key points nearby.
 You can use it as a platform to spark ideas and prompts to keep the interview flowing well.